steve4744/LaunchPlate/README.md

 The height to which the player is launched is controlled by the "force" variable in the configuration file, set with the "/lp setforce" command.
 The actual height achieved can be controlled to a  good degree of accuracy by specifying the force as a decimal.
 The default force is 0.8 which will launch the player about 16 blocks up.
 Unlike a lot of similar plugins, there is no limit to the height a player can be launched to.
 So, for example, a force of 4.0 will launch the player about 60 blocks up, while a force of 8.0 will launch the player about 128 blocks up.

-No fall damage is inflicted on the players, so LainchPlate can be used in any gamemode.
+No fall damage is inflicted on the players, so LaunchPlate can be used in any gamemode.

 LaunchPlate can be used as a fun addition to a lobby/hub or even as an extension to a parkour course.